RSS/Atom feed Twitter

 @billn: GIMP 2.8 - in January 2012 maybe, thats the current plan.

-billn member for over 13 years billn 15 comments
+billn member for about 14 years billn 15 comments

 When will GIMP 2,8 be out?

-unhammer member for over 14 years unhammer 25 comments
+unhammer member for about 15 years unhammer 25 comments

 ah, yeah I see that now.
 So individual, built-in operations like "gaussian blur" would have to be rewritten to allow threading.